Students seeking asylum

 Applicants to the Sanctuary Award will need to:

 - Have been offered a place (conditional or unconditional) on an undergraduate programme at the University of Winchester before applying for the Sanctuary Award.
-Please note that the only undergraduate programme NOT open to applicants is BSc Physiotherapy.

 - Be unable to access UK Government Student Finance (tuition fee loans or maintenance loans/grants) by virtue of their immigration status

 - Be able to provide evidence that their asylum application is under consideration by the Home Office

 Priority will be given to applicants who already live within easy commuting distance of the University of Winchester

 The Sanctuary Award is payable in each standard academic year of the course.
 This is unless, as a result of an asylum application, you (or your parents or spouse/civil partner) are granted indefinite leave to remain in the UK.
 If this happens, you must inform the University and the award will cease from the start of the next academic year, when you would be expected to apply for student finance instead.

 Applications for the 2019-20 Sanctuary Award have now closed.

 If you are planning to apply for the Award for 2020-21 entry, you must first apply for a place on a course at the University through UCAS and have received an offer of a place on the course.
 Information on how to apply for the 2020-21 Sanctuary Award will be posted on this page by mid-December 2019.